Zulqarnain-cc34/dotfiles/README.md

 - `.Xmodmap` for unbinding and binding keys on a system level.
 - `twitch notifer.cfg` to format output for [twitch-notifier](https://github.com/GiedriusS/TwitchNotifier) package.
 - Coc settings configured in `nvim/coc-settings.json`.
+- [urlportal.sh]() script to open files depending upon their extensions.

 Currently Under work